cferdinandi/adventure/content/rules.md

 The first time you play, the *Guide* should introduce the world to the&nbsp;players.

-You can create any type of fantasy world you want, but here's a little intro you can use if you need help getting started.
+You can create any type of fantasy world you want, but I've put together an imaginary land, Farfaria, that you can use with my premade adventures.

+Here's an intro you can use if you need help getting started.

 > You live in the land of Farfaria, in a tiny little village nestled between a mountain range and a sweeping forest.
 >
 > Rivers flow down from the mountains, cut through your village, and run through the forest, where they eventually connect with the ocean.
 >
 > While Farfaria is a small and remote town, you're hardly alone.
 The woods and mountains are filled with amazing, magical creatures: elves, fairies, centaurs, and wizards.
-They're filled with dangerous creatures&mdash;thieves, cults, and ogres&mdash;too.
-The ocean is filled with mermaids, krakens, and other monsters of the deep.
+They're filled with dangerous creatures&mdash;thieves, giants, and ogres&mdash;too.
+The ocean to the south is home to mermaids, krakens, and other monsters of the&nbsp;deep.
 >
 > Mysterious and exciting adventures always seem to find their way to your little village, where you and your friends are ready to help...